 Thanks to Luis Mariano Paz and the other Jeep owners in the AACVM for these photos. -- Derek Redmond

-See a page of photos of Luis' 1966 M606 in Argentina, and more M606 Displays in Argentina.
+See a page of photos of Luis' 1966 M606 in Argentina, and some historical M606 Photos From Argentina.

 Also on CJ3B.info, see more CJ-3B Military Jeeps, and more Jeeps in Argentina.